-Instruction Manuals Disk
+Software Instruction Manuals

-\ Attach Eyecup Eq to the viewfinder eyepiece.
+- (1) Camera Instruction Manual (this booklet) - (2) Wired LAN Instruction Manual - (3) Pocket Guide - Attach Eyecup Eq to the viewfinder eyepiece. - Be careful not to lose any of the above items.

-\ Be careful not to lose any of the above items.
+Wired I AN

-Wired LAN
+To set up a wired LAN using the Ethernet RJ-45 terminal (p.21), refer to the separate "Wired LAN Instruction Manual."

-To set up a wired LAN using the Ethernet RJ-45 terminal (p.21), refer to the separate "Wired LAN Instruction Manual" on the EOS Wired LAN Instruction Manuals Disk.
+Software Instruction Manuals

 The Software Instruction Manuals are included on the CD-ROM as PDF files.
-See page 409 for instructions on using the EOS Software Instruction Manuals disk
+See page 409 for instructions to look up information in the Software Instruction Manuals